 About the Author

-What matters most to Mickey Dubrow is that the reader is never bored.
-Mickey is passionate about telling stories that offer fresh perspectives while also being entertaining, and he wants readers to feel excitement, sympathy, amusement, joy, and maybe even a little anxiety when they read his work.
-In college, he wrote and drew a cartoon strip before moving on to work in television for thirty years.
-But even with his extensive experience and success, he didn’t believe he had talent for writing fiction…so he decided to write a novel for the fun of it, and he’s been hooked ever since.
-In American Judas, Mickey explores, among other possibilities, lost faith in America and what this might mean for the freedoms we cherish so much.
+Mickey Dubrow is passionate about telling stories that offer fresh perspectives while also being entertaining.
+He wants readers to feel excitement, sympathy, amusement, joy, and maybe even a little anxiety when they read his work.
+In American Judas, he explores, among other possibilities, lost faith in America and what this might mean for the freedoms we cherish so much.
 He holds a BFA from the University of Tennessee, Knoxville.
-As a freelance writer and producer for television, his clients include CNN, Turner South, Cartoon Network Marketing, HGTV, and SRA/McGraw Hill.
+As a freelance writer and television producer of 30 years, Mickey’sclients include CNN, Turner South, Cartoon Network Marketing, HGTV, and SRA/McGraw Hill.